evertonmj/redis-test/replication_test/README.md

 ## Expected Output

-- Confirmation that numbers were successfully added to the source database by printing it at the console.
+- Confirmation that numbers were successfully added to the source database by printing them to the console.
-- Confirmation that numbers were retrieved from the replica database buy printing them in reverse order..
+- Confirmation that numbers were retrieved from the replica database by printing them in reverse order.

 ## Troubleshooting

 If replication does not work, ensure the source and replica databases are correctly configured.

-- Check if enviroment variables are set correctly with source-db and replica-db endpoints.
+- Check if environment variables are set correctly with `source-db` and `replica-db` endpoints.
-- Verify if replication is enabled and if source-db is correctly set as source at replica-db.
+- Verify if replication is enabled and if `source-db` is correctly set as the source at `replica-db`.
 - Check the Redis logs to verify that replication is active.

 ## Future Improvements

-- Create source and replica databases using the redis-cli
+- Create source and replica databases using the `redis-cli`.

 ## License